 Should You Use Leaf Shine On Your Plants?

-You should not use commercial leaf shine on your plants because it blocks the plant’s respiration.
+You should not use commercial leaf shine on your indoor plants because it blocks the plant’s respiration.

 Many leaf shine products clog plants’ stomata, or pores.
 Leaf pores are important because they allow oxygen, water vapor, and carbon dioxide to pass through during important processes such as photosynthesis.
 The oils and waxes found in commercial leaf shine limit and block respiration.

 Additionally, some leaf shine products claim to be clog-free, but the sticky residue can attract dust and debris, resulting in a plant that isn’t even shiny.